Dear Memorizers,

-But once you’ve set yourself up, you’ve essentially got a memorizing jetpack strapped to your brain with its GPS set to Fluency.
+Yet, once you’ve set yourself up, you will have a memorizing jetpack strapped to your brain with its GPS set to mastering any topic you want.

-Instead of providing shortcuts to the short cut, however, here are some “tricks” that will help make sure you’re working in the most Magnetic manner possible.
+So, instead of providing shortcuts that lead you nowhere, here are some “tricks” that will help make sure you’re developing as a mnemonist in the most “Magnetic” manner possible.

 1. Know Your Memory Palaces